 (1) One thing to know is that most companies love team drivers.
 Very simply, team drivers never have to stop.
 When one driver does not have hours, the other one will.
 This means team trucks are able to keep customer freight constantly moving, freight is delivered at a quicker rate and the number of miles that one truck can run in a 24-hour period doubles.
 That is why companies such as CSA Transportation are used frequently.

 (2) Hours of service can also be less stressful as a team driver.
 For example, you are at a customer’s lot and you are being told to leave.
 However, your 14-hour clock is up.
 As a solo driver, you would have to come up with a solution to get off the lot and find somewhere to safely park.
 If you were a team driver, your co-driver would be able to take over and continue down the road with the load.
 The stress of having to find a safe place to park in overcrowded truck stops is virtually non-existent as a team driver.
 Your time at trucks stops will be to fuel and load up on supplies, rather than circling round a truck stop parking lot to find a place to park.

 (3) Team driving gives you the opportunity to have an extra set of eyes in all aspects of the job.
-You have another person double-checking your bills and making sure your trailer temperature is set per your bills.
+In the event you decide to open your own driving school, in addition to the extra training that you may probably be taking from driving schools (check out this Driving Instructor Training Chester-le-street page here), the skills you acquire from team driving can come in handy while you train others.
+You basically have another person always double-checking your bills and making sure your trailer temperature is set per your bills.
 If you find yourself in a tight backing situation, you have a spotter with you at all times.
 When you are in rough road conditions, having another set of eyes to help navigate can be very helpful.
 Trip plans and load assignments can be verified and perfected by two people versus one.